jcisneros21/Raft-Capstone/README.md

 http://mininet.org/walkthrough/#interact-with-hosts-and-switches

-To get started to initialize five virtual hosts in Mininet, you can use the command:
+To get started in initializing five virtual hosts in Mininet, you can use the command:
 ```
 sudo mn –topo single,5
 ```